-The College provides easy and efficient access to academic support and advising through the new Student Services Center.
-It houses its own library and computing/graphics facilities as well as an array of research facilities that are second-to-none.
-Within the last year, we have added a Tutoring Program, and a new in-house Career Counselor will join the College this month.
+The College provides easy and efficient access to academic support and advising through the new Undergraduate Student Services Center.
+Within the last year, we have added a Tutoring Program, and two new in-house Career Counselors.
 As members of the broader UC Berkeley community, our students also benefit from the resources of a large, multi-faceted research university.

 The College of Chemistry is an ideal choice for students with a wide range of interests and career goals who have a strong commitment to a course of study in chemical engineering, chemistry, or chemical biology and are interested in studying in a research environment.